Looking for more information?

 To learn more, talk to your Loftware Account Executive or email email@example.com.

 Flexible Text Boxes allow the Label Designer greater control over dynamic font sizing, justification, vertical alignment, line spacing, line breaks, and the ability to automatically fit variable text to a TextBox area.
 This feature enables enhanced control and flexibility of variable data on label templates, while reducing the amount of design work by adjusting the text within the text box area.
 This feature is especially useful when printing multi-language labels.

 You will notice we’ve added a new icon for creating TextBox fields.
 TextBox fields are displayed within the Loftware Label Manager WYSIWYG or GUI designer.

 For other product related questions, please contact our Engineering Technical Services Team for more information.

 Loftware U.S., Portsmouth NH

-Loftware GMBH, Hüfingen Germany
+Loftware GMBH, Hüfingen, Germany

 Loftware Asia Pacific, Singapore

+Globalization and digital technologies are changing businesses, especially as companies look to find new ways to amplify growth and expand into new markets.
 To do this, companies must create efficiencies in their supply chains and be able to keep up with complex and ever-changing supply chain dynamics.
-So, the question is - How has labelling changed with digital transformation and the new global supply chain model and how can labelling solutions meet the needs of today’s enterprise businesses?
+So, the question is - How has labeling changed with digital transformation and the new global supply chain model and how can labeling solutions meet the needs of today’s enterprise businesses?

 Loftware will be very active in the upcoming months sponsoring and exhibiting at a number of important events in the US and abroad.
 These events are great opportunities to meet with Loftware executives and team members, if you are attending please stop by our booth.